edwardgunning/ISBS-FDA-data-preparation-workshop/README.md

 [here](https://figshare.com/ndownloader/files/22063200).
 Each time
 series is stored as a row of the CSV file, with associated metadata including subject ID, session number, and trial ID.
-Since trials have different durations, some rows contain missing values (NAs) where the recorded data length varies.
+Since trials have different durations, some rows contain missing values (`NA`s) where the recorded data length varies.
 Our goal is to preprocess these data, preparing them for functional data analysis.